-Electrical conductivity is the measure of how well electric current flows through a material.
-It's measured in units of siemens per meter.
+Electrical conductivity is the measure of how well electric current flows through a given material.
+The more conductive a given material is, the less electricity will be lost as the current travels from point to point, which makes high conductivity crucial for wires carrying current over significant distances.
+It is measured in units of seimens per meter.